 Performing retail inventory counts once or twice a year leaves a company open to unwelcome surprises.
 Products can be stolen or damaged, left unsold, perishable items could expire, mislabeled inventory could become lost or counted twice, returned or misplaced items could go overlooked and employee errors could go unnoticed until the product is in demand.

-A modern inventory management system employing mobile inventory with barcoding devices provides retailer business with a constant stream of up-to-date data, rather than one or two influxes per year.
+A modern inventory management system employing mobile inventory with barcoding devices provides retailer businesses with a constant stream of up-to-date data, rather than one or two influxes per year.
 The information captured by employees walking the shelves is delivered directly to managers.

 Software ThinkTank recommended using devices that distinguish types of merchandise to reduce shrinkage.
 Valuable merchandise, products in high demand or perishable items may need more oversight, so retailers should use a system that flags priorities and automates cycle counts.
 Instead of stockpiling “just-in-case” inventory to compensate for unanticipated shortages, retailers can trust in their stock levels and reduce on-hand inventory by approximately 10%.